-This Proposed Plan addresses cleanup of the sediment contamination in the wetland resulting from past activities at Site SS-041.
-The remedial objective for this site is to reduce cadmium and chromium concentrations in the wetland sediments to levels that do not pose a potentially significant threat to ecological receptors.
-These remediation goals were developed during the RI and are considered protective of terrestrial species.
-As described further in Section 3.1, they are also considered protective of human health.
-Remediation goals that are chemical-specific targets for the remediation and are consistent with the remedial objective are shown below:
+This ROD selects a remedy to address the sediment contamination in the wetland at the site.
+The site-specific remedial action objective (RAO) for Site SS-041 is intended to reduce cadmium and chromium concentrations in the wetland sediments to the remediation goals defined in this section.
+The remediation goals are concentrations that, if achieved, would result in conditions that do not pose a potentially significant threat to ecological receptors and are also considered protective of human health for residential use.
+They are chemical-specific targets for remediation that are consistent with the RAO.